ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `second` |
 | `Segment By` | `Service instance, Quantile, Service instance name` |
-{: caption="Table 29.
-Produce message conversion time metric metadata" caption-side="bottom"}
+{: caption="Produce message conversion time metric metadata" caption-side="bottom"}

 Ideally zero.
 A consistent growth in this indicates that some clients are down-level and should be upgraded.
 Ensure that all clients are at the latest levels.